The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 We could also ``grade on a curve,'' and look at the equality of representation afforded within say, California compared to Colorado or Connecticut.
-But here it would still seem to make sense to remove from the relative entropy the component beyond the control of states themselves.
-In addition, there is another ambiguity which we will address below, as to whether we would then compare on a per-capita or overall basis.
+But here it would still seem to make sense to remove from the relative entropy the component beyond the control of states themselves, resulting from the overall apportionment.
+In addition, there will be another ambiguity which we address below, as to whether we would then compare on an overall or per-capita basis.